Akianonymus/gdrive-downloader/README.md

 1. Run the installation script again.

     Yes, just run the installation script again as we did in install section, and voila, it's done.

-1. Automatic updates

-    By default, script checks for update after 3 days.
-Use -t / --time flag of install.sh to modify the interval.

-    An update log is saved in "${HOME}/.gdrive-downloader/update.log".

 **Note: Above methods always obey the values set by user in advanced installation,** **e.g if you have installed the script with different repo, say `myrepo/gdrive-downloader`, then the update will be also fetched from the same repo.**